 The Equality Act 2010 brings together for the first time all the legal requirements on equality that the private, public and voluntary sectors need to follow.
-It affects equality law at work and in delivery all kinds of services and in the context of this policy in all aspects of the provision of an education.
+It affects equality law at work and in all aspects of the provision of education.